salmah52/SpotifyDataPipeline/README.md

 3. Data Movement and Cleanup (Code in spotify_api_loaddata.py): This Cloud Function is triggered whenever new data is uploaded to the "raw_data_unprocessed" bucket.
 It automatically moves the newly uploaded raw data files to their respective folders ("album_data", "artist_data", "songs_data") in the "transformed_data" bucket.
 After the data movement is complete, the original raw data files are deleted from the "raw_data_unprocessed" bucket to avoid duplicate processing.

 4. Loading Data into BigQuery (Code in spotify_api_loaddata.py): Once the data is transformed and stored in the "transformed_data" bucket, it is further loaded into Google BigQuery for data analysis.
 The code creates three tables for albums, artists, and songs in the "Spotify009" dataset in BigQuery.
 The data is appended to these tables on each run to maintain a complete historical record.

+---
+## Automated Pipeline
+The entire data pipeline is designed to be automated and scheduled to run daily.
+The Google Cloud Function responsible for data extraction is triggered by Cloud Scheduler on a daily basis.
+This ensures that the latest data from the Spotify API is fetched regularly.

+Upon successful extraction, the transformation process is triggered automatically for the newly uploaded data.
+The transformed data is then moved to their respective folders, and the raw data is removed to keep the data clean and organized.

+Finally, the data is loaded into Google BigQuery, providing a centralized and scalable database for performing data analytics and generating insights.
+---
+## Conclusion

+By implementing this fully automated data pipeline, we ensure that new data from the Spotify API is efficiently processed and made available for analysis.
+This project showcases the power and versatility of Google Cloud Platform in building robust and automated data engineering solutions.

+*Happy data engineering!*